kasparnau/svg-to-jsx/README.md

         -h, --help           display help for command
 ```

-This tool is also available in my website: http://kasparnau.com/blog/svg-to-jsx

-## Example
+## Example Usage
-left: input.svg, right: export.jsx
+Input: SVG export from Adobe Illustrator
+Output: Formatted React component

 <p align="center">
   <img src="./img/image.png" alt="Statoscope example" width="100%">
 </p>

 ## How It Works

-SVG to JSX converter works by RegEx:ing all the styles from the svg's <style> tag, splitting them into individual properties, and then reconstructing the styling into inline props.

-Once the hard part is done, it creates a React component function with a className prop and formats it using Prettier.
+- Deconstruct the raw SVG file into individual objects using RegEx
+- Build a React component out of the deconstructed SVG objects
+- Format the new React component using Prettier

-Now your .jsx icon is ready for you to slap into your codebase.
+- ✨ Your SVG is ready to be used within your React app

-# To-Do:

-* TypeScript support
-* Mass converting
-* Utilize SVGO for optimization